Garet 'Tiger' Finlayson: Awards and legacy

 A philanthropist, Finlayson has donated millions of dollars in scholarships to allow young people to attend university, something Finlayson himself never did.

 In 1999, Finlayson was made an Officer of the Order of the British Empire (OBE) for services to the economic growth and development of the Bahamas.

+In the 2007 New Year Honours List, Finlayson was made a Knight Commander of the Order of St Michael and St George (KCMG).

 Personal life

 Finlayson was married to Lady Rowena Frances Finlayson (née Rolle), with whom he had four children: Tanya Finlayson-Tynes, Rae Finlayson, Nikki Finlayson-Boeuf, and Mark Finlayson.
 She died in 2020.